LivePersonInc/developer-center/pages/newdocuments/Getting Started/Essential Resources/dataapis.md

 * Extract all messaging transcripts and accompanying data in order to integrate with any 3rd party application or database.

-* Extract a type of conversation (e.g. low CSAT score, high MCS) and perform an action on them.
+* Extract types of conversations (e.g. low CSAT score, high MCS) and perform an action on them.

 * The **All Connections** tab in LiveEngage is also built on top of this API.